sense 1v

 Hanno ciarlato come se non ci fosse domani.
 (Umberto Eco, Il nome della rosa)

-ciarlàre : to chatter
+ciarlare : to chatter

 ciar||re : (accento grave)

-Indicative mood (Indicativo) of the verb ciarlàre
+indicativo ciarlare.
+Indicative mood of the verb ciarlare

 Tempo semplice